Types of Birth

-Whether this is your first baby or your fourth, it is important for you to understand the birth options available to you in your community, and to feel confident in the choices you make.
-For low-risk women, whose baby is in the head-down position, a normal vaginal birth is the safest and best option for both you and your baby.
+It is important to understand your birth options and to feel confident in your choices.
+For low-risk women, whose baby is in the head-down position, a normal vaginal birth is the safest and best option.
 Other types of birth include:

 You can increase your chances of a vaginal birth in the following ways: